evoy-as/.github/.github/actions/iot-edge-deploy/README.md

 The action creates an IoT Edge deployment in a target IoT Hub.

-:exclamation: NB!
-If there is an existing deployment in the IoT Hub with an equal deployment name, then the existing deployment will be deleted to avoid duplicates.
+:exclamation: NOTE: If there is an existing deployment in the IoT Hub with an equal deployment name, then the existing deployment will be deleted to avoid duplicates.
+TODO: add a new parameter (type boolean) to be able to turn this functionality on or off (default to off).

 ## Usage